Koenraadsels/HowToAdventureCraft/index.md

 **Step 2:**

-Install the newest version of the Adventures and Dungeons pack: [HERE](https://download.curseforge.com/?addonId=484647&fileId=3505287) (Currently running version: 4.3!)
+Install the newest version of the All The Mods 7: [HERE](https://download.curseforge.com/?addonId=426926&fileId=3529593)

 **Step 3:**